 Categories

 LMS Envy: The Love-Hate Relationship with Technology

-In a recent dialog on the CLO-Network, we discussed why so many LMS owners were not happy with their systems – that there seemed to be a “disconnect” between what they envisioned they would own after GoLive and what they actually wound up owning.
-Why is there such a love-hate relationship with LMS (and other) technology?
-Why does it seem that someone else always has the better system?
+Why are so many LMS owners not happy with their systems – that there seems to be a “disconnect” between what they envisioned they would own after GoLive and what they actually wound up owning.
+Why is there such a love-hate relationship with technology?
+Why does someone else always have the better system?
 Truth is, “better” is a relative term.

+Categories